SoaringMoon/WaifuNetwork/Archive/Threads/Cuddling Robot.md

 # 5
 ![[Pasted image 20220522122745.png]]

->those girls can't cook worth a damn.
-They can't taste anything!

-heh

->Do any images exist of robosnekwaifus?

 don't know, i haven't looked for any personally. i know there are a number of robots now that are in a snake-like form (for crawling through pipes and rescue work, etc) so it would surprise me a bit if some anon decided to put a wig, makeup and a kawaii little dress on one tbh.